patagonaa/huawei-r48xx/README.md

 which slot it is in, which might set the PSU "hardware address", but I haven't tested this.

 ### `40` Data Request
+Requests a data response composed of multiple status messages (including one register each).

 Example (to PSU):
 `108140FE: 00 00 00 00 00 00 00 00`

-Requests a data response composed of multiple messages.

 ### `40` Data Reponse
 Example (from PSU):